 Meeting low-income limits based on family size and area.

-Owning and living in the home that needs improvement.
+Owning and living in a home that needs improvement.

 Having a documented disability or medical need (for some programs).